Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 On the next page, select the Month and Name permalink option.

 Scroll down the page to pick from the other variables (as shown in the red box).
-Here, you can see WordPress includes the option to add post year, month, day, hour, minutes, and seconds in the URL.
+Here, you can see that WordPress includes the option to add the year, month, day, hour, minutes, and seconds to the URL.

 You can further customize the URL to your preferred option.
 To do this, select the Custom Structure permalink option.
-Then, follow the instructions above to include other variables in your URL type.
+Then, follow the instructions above to include other variables in your URL.

 Use Category